 - hospital discharge paperwork does not clearly specify what test results are outstanding and the GP is unaware of the details of the investigations that have been recommended

-- there is no clear indication of whether the hospital doctors are handing over responsibility for patient follow-up to the GP or continuing to monitor the patient personally.
+- there is no clear indication of whether the hospital doctors are handing over any responsibility for patient follow-up to the GP or continuing to monitor the patient personally.

 In a hospital environment where patients may be discharged or moved to other departments it's important that there is a way of ensuring test results are followed up and there is clear communication with hospital colleagues, the patients themselves and the patient's GP.